 - 54. Link to influencers in your blog posts and let them know

 This is the first thing that a potential follower will see, it has to be perfectly crafted to be attractive enough to make your potential push the Follow button.

-Let’s dive in on the tactics to create a winning Twitter profile and start getting Twitter followers like never before.
+Let’s dive in on the tactics to create a winning Twitter profile and start getting Twitter followers like never before for your Twitter account.

-Let’s begin with the first Twitter marketing strategy:
+Let’s begin with the first Twitter marketing strategy to attract new followers:

 1. Write an engaging bio

 Let’s start from the beginning, your bio.